Faculty Learning Communities

 Participation in an Faculty Learning Community is a commitment to a deep process of learning through a diverse, intentionally-created community.
 Under the guiding direction of a faculty Facilitator, each group identifies a convenient time for bi-weekly meetings for two consecutive semesters, determines a method for sharing their work with the university as appropriate, and discusses a division of labor for the work to be done together over the year.

 Each Facilitator gets one course load release for the year (probably best taken in the fall semester).
-The group is given up to $300 per person for materials and food expenses.
+The FLC is awarded $300 per participant, up to $3000 total, to support the work of the group and contribute to the USF community.

 One key to a successful FLC is to make a topic broad enough to invite participation across disciplines and schools, but narrow enough to lead to significant benefits for faculty and students.
-Here's some resources that explain the general ideas behind FLCs in greater depth:
+Please see our post about FLC frequently asked questions.
+If you have any further questions about FLCs, please don't hesitate to email us at firstname.lastname@example.org.

 When are they offered?